New Hampshire Spousal Support Calculator

 161 N.H.
 175

-Affirmed that the primary purpose of alimony is to help the recipient become self-supporting while maintaining the standard of living established during the marriage to the extent possible.
+Affirmed that the primary purpose of alimony is to help the recipient become self-supporting while maintaining the standard of living established during the marriage to the extent possible — now limited by the Bondaz reasonable-need ceiling.

 Modifying Maintenance in New Hampshire